picodotdev/alis/README.md

 Currently these scripts are for me but maybe they are useful for you too.

+### Principles

+* Use the original Arch Linux installation media
+* Require as little interactivity as possible
+* Allow to customize the installation to cover the most common cases
+* Provide support for recovery
+* Provide support for get a log

 ### Features

 * GPT, UEFI, BIOS